C3ng0/C3ng0.github.io/README.md

 I am cengizhan

-This is going to be my wenbsite
+This is going to be my website

 #about me

 i like to ice skate
-i play the saz
+,i play the saz
-i am a good dancer
+,i am a good dancer
-i like to rollablade
+,i like to rollablade